Yoav666s/dnd-wiki/collections/_lore/the-empire.md

 index:
   - the-empire
   - empire
+  - the-sadaaly-empire
-  - the-sad-aaly-empire
+  - sadaaly-empire
-  - sad-aaly-empire
+  - sadaaly
 permalink: /lore/the-empire/
 excerpt: "The Sad'aaly empire is the rightful ruler of the entire continent of Durn."
 # header:
-#   overlay_image: /assets/images/rock-hollow-large.jpg
+#   overlay_image: /assets/images/lore/the-empire/header.png
-#   teaser: /assets/images/rock-hollow-large.jpg
+#   teaser: /assets/images/lore/the-empire/header.jpg
 ---

-As a consequence of the [Last War](/lore/the-last-war#the-last-war), the Sad'aaly empire was established as the rightful ruler of the entire continent of [Durn](/lore/durn/).
+As a consequence of the [[Last War]], the Sad'aaly empire was established as the rightful ruler of the entire continent of [[Durn]].

-## Empire Policy
+# Empire Policy
 The empire enforces numerous policies to maintain the peace.